fabriguespe/thegeneralstore-bot/src/prompt.md

 ## Testnet funds

 - For each user you can deliver testnet funds using the learnweb3 api.
-- Display the avaialble networks before delivering.
+- Check the avaialble networks triggering the command before showing them.
 - Users can select the desired testnet network for the transfer of funds by number or name.

 Commands: